coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-30-change-element-in-arraylist.md

 The `set()` method has a signature as `public E set(int index, E element)`.

-This method accepts the index as `int` and an element that need to be set at that particular index.
+This method accepts the index as `int` and an element that needs to be set at that particular index.

-The `set()` method has a return type as `E` that means it will return an element. **The `set()` method returns the element previously at the specified position.**
+The `set()` method has a return type as `E` which means it will return an element. **The `set()` method returns the element previously at the specified position.**

-Below, we will see a java program to change (set) an element in `ArrayList`.
+Below, we will see a Java program to change (set) an element in `ArrayList`.

 ```java
 package com.gaurav.ExProject.ArrayList;